quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 controllers rely on the timing of peer acknowledgments (an "ACK clock"), delaying acknowledgments will cause undesirable bursts of data into the network.

+## Connection Migration {#migration}
+To ensure confirmation of connection migration is not delayed, clients can bundle an IMMEDIATE_ACK frame with the first non-probing frame ({{Section 9.2 of QUIC-TRANSPORT}}) they send or they can send simply send an IMMEDIATE_ACK frame, which is a non-probing frame.

+Endpoints who wish to migrate need to consider the effects of the current ACK_FREQUENCY parameters and how they affect the connection after migration.
+It's common for an implementation to reset its congestion controller when a connection is migrated, which may lead to undesirable performance if the acknowledgement behavior isn't reset by the peer with a new ACK_FREQUENCY frame.

+## Path MTU Discovery {#path-mtu-discovery}
+An endpoint performing path MTU discovery will need to consider the currently acknowledged value of Request Max Ack Delay to avoid erroneously declaring a PMTUD probe packet lost.
+The sender can bundle IMMEDIATE_ACK with its PTMUD probe to make sure an acknowledgement isn't delayed by Max Ack Delay.

 # Security Considerations
 TBD.